SeanZhang328/DayTView/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+The resources I find helpful and would like to give credit to:

 * [ChatGPT](https://chat.openai.com)